lecram/anim-kit/README.md

 # anim-kit
-A bunch of LuaJIT modules that I use to create animated diagrams.
+A bunch of LuaJIT modules that I use to create animated diagrams and maps.

 ## Surfaces (`anim.surf`)